| About the document | |

 1. Aims and objectives of the policy

 1.1 The health and safety of tenants, leaseholders, residents, visitors, staff and contractors is of paramount importance to the council.
-Poorly maintained electrical installations increase the risk of fire and electric shocks occurring, which can lead to fatal accidents, and costly damage occurring to both council, and residents' own property.
-This policy sets out the approach to managing electrical safety and the maintenance of fixed electrical installations to all council owned building's, which are within the management responsibility of Housing Leeds.
+Poorly maintained electrical installations increase the risk of fire and electric shocks occurring, which can lead to fatal accidents, and costly damage occurring to both council, and residents’ own property.
+This policy sets out the approach to managing electrical safety and the maintenance of fixed electrical installations to all council owned buildings, which are within the management responsibility of Housing Leeds.

-1.2 This policy aims to demonstrate that the Council has appropriate measures in place to comply with relevant legislation, regulation, and other relevant codes of practice, and good practice guidance.
+1.2 This policy aims to demonstrate that the council has appropriate measures in place to comply with relevant legislation, regulation, and other relevant codes of practice, and good practice guidance.

 - protecting the safety of residents and other building users, through the robust management of electrical safety in council homes, and reducing the risks of fires, electrical shocks, and damage to property occurring